 Q: What happens to our bodies when we consume sugar?

 A: Sugar, or sucrose, is made up of equal parts glucose and fructose, which the body rapidly digests to its individual components.
 Most of the fructose is taken up by the liver.
-The glucose is partly stored as glycogen in the liver, partly stored in muscle and the rest metabolized as a primary energy source throughout the body.
+The glucose is partly stored as glycogen in the liver, partly stored in muscle, and the rest is metabolized as a primary energy source throughout the body.

 Q: What is the difference between sugar in fruit compared to sugar in candy and sweets?